Updated: Aug 30

 The mural also depicts Hokkien Huay Kuan and local communities' contributions to the community, such as the building of Tan Tock Seng Hospital in 1844 to provide medical services, schools to provide education and also mass weddings.
 Nanyang University, a Chinese university, was built in 1955.
 It later became the full-fledge Nanyang Technology University.

 The foreground of the last scene depicts an impression of Singapore River filled with cargo-carrying bumboats berthing at Boat Quay before they were cleaned up in 1983.
 To the right are Samsui women laying bricks in the construction of residential buildings.
 In the backdrop are present-day modern skyscrapers in the Central Business District, Merlion, Esplanade and Marina Bay Sands.

-This is an interesting mural that is both beautiful and informational at the same time.
-To understand more on Singapore's heritage, head down to the temple and check out the mural.
+This is an interesting mural that is both beautiful and informational.
+To understand more about Singapore's heritage, head down to the temple and check out the mural.